bertofurth/motion/README.md

 being viewed via a web stream or when they are being saved.

-This fork proposes a change to motion that causes motion to store image files internally in the original / captured / raw format and only perform rotation just before images are written to files or streamed.
+This fork proposes a change to motion where it will store image files internally in the original / captured / virgin format and only perform rotation at the point where images are written to files or streamed.

-A brief test of these changes showed that when using "rotation 90" motion's CPU utilization in the idle state is reduced by about 20% on what it otherwise may have been.
-By "idle state" I mean when no streams are active and when no event triggered output files are being generated.
+A brief test of these changes using "rotation 90" reduced motion's CPU utilization in the "idle state" by about 20% on what it otherwise may have been.
+"Idle state" meams that no web streams are being viewed and no event triggered output files are being generated.

-There are a number of other benefits which I'll outline below but first it's important to note some of the drawbacks and changes that would have to be addressed.
+There are a number of other benefits which I'll outline below but first it's important to note some of the drawbacks of these proposed changes.

 ## Issues
 ### mask_file and mask_privacy
 The basis of the new proposal is that images be stored internally within motion in their unrotated, unprocessed form.